+The best interview thank you notes are short, concise and only take a few minutes to write.
 The main purpose of interview thank you letters is to keep your name in front of hiring authorities after your job interview.

 It's a subtle reminder of your recent meeting with them.